-We take a picturesque flight from the Serengeti to Lake Manyara, then drive to our base for the next three nights, the Ngorongoro Lodge Melia, perched handsomely on the rim of one of earth's wonders, the great, green, animal-nurturing caldera of a once catastrophically cranky, now beneficently mellow volcano, the Ngorongoro.
-Upto-the-minute modern-with a spa, gym, lovely and quietly ambitious restaurant, and what must be one of the planet's most felicitously placed infinity pools-the Melia heartfully and artfully mixes luxury with deep respect for African tradition.
+We take a picturesque flight from the Serengeti to Lake Manyara, then drive to our base for the next three nights, the lovely Cape Dutch style cottages and suites of Manor at Ngorongoro, set mellifluously in an Arabica coffee estate next to the Ngorongoro Conservation Area.
+And then we'll wend our scenic way up from the Manor to the rim of one of earth's wonders, the great, green, animal-nurturing caldera of a once catastrophically cranky, now beneficently mellow volcano, the planetarily unique Ngorongoro.

 We're at Vail and Aspen altitudes of well over 7,000 feet, and being up that high, figuratively and actually, we may recall Isak Dinesen's words in Out of Africa, "The air of the African highlands went to my head like wine, I was all the time slightly drunk with it."
 And then we zoom down a couple of thousand feet to the Lost World's lush and park-like floor (but which, make no mistake, is an animal, not a human, kingdom) for a day's game viewing and a festive bush picnic.
-And we'll game drive and view-catch at Lake Manyara, which our guy Ernest Hemingway thought "the loveliest lake in Africa."
-The lake is a birder's heaven, (it's frequented by 300 migratory species)\, and the water from its Crater Highlands-supplied springs makes it a forested redoubt for all the most glamourous large mammals, including the famed Manyara tree-climbing lions.
+And we'll game drive and view-catch at Lake Manyara, which our guy Ernest

+Hemingway thought "the loveliest lake in Africa."
+The lake is a birder's heaven, (it's frequented by 300 migratory species), and the water from its Crater Highlands-supplied springs makes it a forested redoubt for all the most glamourous large mammals, including the famed Manyara tree-climbing lions.
 (It's a little irreverent, but tree-lounging might be a better description.)

-\ Manyara especially, but all of East Africa, is an avian wonderland.
+Manyara especially, but all of East Africa, is an avian wonderland.
 One of our many birdfancying safariers offers a representative tale: "Lilac-breasted rollers are among the most beautiful sights I've seen in Africa, anywhere, anytime.
 And I was mesmerized once watching a kingfisher power-dive into a river several times in succession, and when he came up with a fish in his beak on the third try, three of us broke into applause spontaneously."